 - You shouldn’t swim in the pool until the free chlorine level (sodium hypochlorite) drops below 3-5 ppm.

-When should you shock your pool?
+When should you shock a pool?

 There are a number of times when you should consider shocking your pool: